 Our body clock controls us more than we realise.
-If this year’s Nobel-Prize-winning discovery has a wider breakthrough, it can change everything from when the school day will start to what medicines we take and when.
+If the discovery that was awarded the Nobel Prize in 2017 has a wider breakthrough, it can change everything from when the school day will start to what medicines we take and when.

 Text: Fredrik Hedlund, first published in Swedish in the magazine Medicinsk Vetenskap No 4/2017

 People, animals, plants and even some bacteria and single-cell organisms all have an internal clock.
 A 24-hour system that regulates functions in the cells so that they take place at the right time for the organism.
 Researchers call this the circadian rhythm after the Latin circa diem – “around one day”.

 “It’s an adaptation to the surroundings.
 We have the Earth’s rotation that creates light and dark cycles and the circadian rhythm has been developed to make it possible for the organisms to predict and adapt to these cycles,” says Anita Göndör, researcher at the Department of Oncology-Pathology at Karolinska Institutet.

 Consequences of the circadian rhythm are, for example, that parts of the immune system are extra active late at night and very early in the morning, while blood pressure, pulse and body temperature are the highest during the day.
 Lung function is the best in the afternoon and worst 12 hours later, just before dawn.
 The stress hormone cortisol begins increasing around 20-30 minutes before one wakes up and is then high until around 11 p.m. when it falls, while growth hormone is instead mostly secreted at night.